 The National Framework for Doctoral Education sets out the main principles underpinning Irish doctoral education and is supported by the institutions and research funders.

-The NFDE Advisory Forum has developed a number of working groups to promote and develop the Doctoral Research landscape in Ireland.
+The NFDE Advisory Forum has also developed a number of working groups to promote and develop the Doctoral Research landscape in Ireland.
 These working groups include; Research Career Profiles, Career Tracking and Postgraduate Student Engagement.

 Our use of cookies